jolson615/scoreboard/README.md

 Right now the lab only keeps track of a single player.
 Add a "Player B" component to the app.

 #### 2. Make Player B Work
-If you don't create new functions and modify the component.state initial setup, Player B's buttons won't work.
+If you don't create new functions and modify the state's initial setup, Player B's buttons won't work.

 #### 3. Current Winner
 Show the current winner in the App.